rowbot-weisguy/rowbot-weisguy.github.io/_src/about.md

 Hello!
 I'm Rowan from Vancouver, Canada. 👋

 I love the web.
-It&rsquo;s the open platform that has connected me with countless people and ideas.
+It's the open platform that has connected me with countless people and ideas.
 Its potential gets me excited every day!

-I&rsquo;m here to help make it even better by:
+I'm here to help make it even better by:

 1. Delivering exceptional user experiences
 2. Learning the possibilities and constraints of web technologies